rian39/notes/badiou_number.md

 what, among the possible objects of thought, singularises those which fall under the concept of number.23

-Essentially, a Number is a fragment sectioned from a natural multiplicity; a multiplicity thought, as ordinal, in tis being qua being.
+Essentially, a Number is a fragment sectioned from a natural multiplicity; a multiplicity thought, as ordinal, in its being qua being.
 211

 Every attempt to reduce the matheme to the sole spatialised evidence of a syntax of signs runs aground on the obscure prodigality of being in the forms of the multiple.
 51